Quickstart

 The quickstart example

 A proton beam impinging on the target.
-The flux box collects hits from the tracks crossing it.
+The flux box collects hits from tracks crossing it.

 gemc counter.yaml